zaiisao/Documentation/en/Agora Platform/aa_live_data.md

 | Peak User Number in a Channel | Categorizes the channels by peak user number, and ranks the types of channels by user number.
 Shows the channel number and the percentage of the overall channels each type of channel has. |
 | SDK Version                   | Ranks the SDK version by user number, and shows each SDK version's user number and the percentage of the overall users it contains. |

-## <a name="livexp"></a>Live Experience
+## <a name="livexp"></a>Experience Overview

-**Live Experience** shows the real-time experience statistics and distribution in a specified period of time.
+**Experience Overview** shows the real-time experience statistics and distribution in a specified period of time.
 The real-time experience statistics include the join-channel success in 5 seconds rate, the audio freeze rate, and the video freeze rate.

 Use the timeline at the top of the page to adjust the period to view, or specify whether the page should automatically update the statistics.